Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Overview

 There is another approach to deal with the IBVP (\ref{x-1}) put forward by the present authors in \cite{bsz-1}.
 A major constituent of this latter approach is the explicit solution formula

 where

 of the linear, nonhomogeneous boundary-value problem,

 This explicit formula, which is obtained by formally taking the Laplace transform in time, solving the resulting third-order problem and taking the inverse Laplace transform, enables one to establish directly various estimates needed for proving the well-posedness of the IBVP (\ref{x-1}).
+Moreover, it clearly demonstrates that the solution $q(x,t)$ of (\ref{x-7}) becomes infinitely smooth when $x>0$ and $t>0$.
+It has been further shown in \cite{bsz-5} that